ApeWorX/archive-ape-starknet/README.md

 - To delete all deployments matching an address (regardless of network), use the `--address` option without `--network`.
 - To delete a deployment on a network with a particular address, use both `--network` and \`--address.
 - Exclude both options to delete the whole account.

+Note you can also specify multiple networks, the same as `import`.

 #### Auto-Sign Message